 The flowers emerge in May or June, depending on elevation and climate.
 Harvest no more than 1/5th of the flowers on any bush, leaving enough to mature for berries in September.
-Elder flowers can be macerated in alcohol or cider vinegar to make a tincture.
-They can also be dried with gentle heat, so that they can be used to make a tisane later in the season.
-The fresh flowers can be infused in olive oil for skin care.
+Elderflowers can be macerated in alcohol or cider vinegar to make a tincture.
+They can also be dried with gentle heat so that they can be used to make a tisane or herbal tea later in the season.
+The fresh flowers can be infused in olive oil for skincare.

 How to use the leaves

 The berries are where the elderberry really shines.
-Only the blue or black berries are used as the red berries can contain high amounts of cyanide and are potentially toxic.
+Only the blue or blackberries are used as the red berries can contain high amounts of cyanide and are potentially toxic.
 The elderberry has a unique tart taste for distinctive jams, jellies, and syrups.
 But it’s a real star when it comes to aiding in the treatment of the common cold, or the flu.
-The berries make an excellent home-made wine and winter cordial, a dose taken just before going to bed, is an old-fashioned and well established cure for a cold.
+The berries make excellent homemade wine, mead, and winter cordial, a dose taken just before going to bed, is an old-fashioned and well established cure for a cold.

-Studies have shown that it is effective in deactivating the protein that the flu virus needs in order to attach itself to cells, shortening the duration of symptoms and boosting the immune system.
+Studies have shown that it is effective in deactivating the protein that the flu virus needs to attach itself to cells, shortening the duration of symptoms and boosting the immune system.

 The dark purple colour of the berries shows that it is high in free radical scavenging anthocyanins and it is therefore being studied as an adjunct therapy for the treatment of cancer.
-It is similiar in this regard to black berries and blueberries, purple cabbage, purple potatoes, purple carrots, and black rice.
+It is similar in this regard to blackberries and blueberries, purple cabbage, purple potatoes, purple carrots, and black rice.
 It has more than 5 times the anthocyanins than blueberries and more than twice the anthocyanins of bilberries.
 Truly, “elder” berries aid us to slow down the aging process.

 A standardized commercial preparation of elderberry syrup is available and most of the current scientific studies used this product in their double blind experiments.